vmakarov28/Alpaca-Stock-Trading-Bot/README.md

 - Internet: Stable connection for API calls (no VPN recommended to avoid rate limits).

-# Installation Steps

-Follow these steps in order to set up the environment.
-All commands are for WSL/Ubuntu terminal.

 ### Step 1: Set Up WSL (Windows Users Only)